Soadaa56/bubble_sort/README.md

-# bubble_sort.rb
+# bubble_sort
-My first iteration of the simplistic and inefficient 'bubble' sorter.
+My first iteration of the simplistic and inefficient 'bubble' sorter using ruby.